amisha26/amisha26/README.md

 I am a Software Engineer, Full Stack developer and an Open Source Contributor.
 I love programming, reading books and traveling.

 As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
-That's why I like to build things that make a difference.
+That is why I like to build things that can make a difference.

 <img align="right" alt="GIF" src="https://github.com/amisha26/amisha26/blob/master/self.gif?raw=true" width="408" height="318" />